 The Queen’s Gambit has done more than turn Anya Taylor Joy into “that girl who was in Split” into one of the most recognisable and loved actors on Netflix.
 It’s easily one of the best, and most binge worth, TV shows you can find on the streaming service.

-The series follows Beth Harmon (cast lead Anya Taylor Joy) in a coming of age miniseries based on a 1983 novel of the same name, building up the life of an orphan chess prodigy who struggles with various personal problems like drug and alcohol dependency, which worsen along with her ascendancy to chess glory.
+The series follows Beth Harmon (cast lead Anya Taylor Joy), a young woman in a coming of age miniseries based on a 1983 novel of the same name, building up the life of an orphan chess prodigy who struggles with various personal problems like drug and alcohol dependency, which worsen along with her ascendancy to chess glory.

 It’s not hard to subscribe to the award winning 7 episode miniseries, especially when it’s less about chess and more about the feeling of rejection and being underestimated offset by a fierce quiet storm of hope and self-believe.